ICAP cuts hit financial futures broking desk

 Interdealer brokers, which match buyers and sellers of currencies, bonds and other tradeable instruments, have seen revenues plunge in recent years, as banks pull back from risky trading to comply with new rules brought in after the financial crisis.

-ICAP, like rival Tullett Prebon TLPR.L, has been trimming costs and pushing further into areas such as electronic trading and post-trade services to diversify revenue streams.
+ICAP, like rival Tullett Prebon, has been trimming costs and pushing further into areas such as electronic trading and post-trade services to diversify revenue streams.

 It said last month it had cut 265 broking jobs and closed 21 desks in the global broking division since the start of the year.
 It did not provide details about which desks had been shut.
 It is also in the process of renegotiating broker contracts to bring down the ratio of pay to revenue.